-Freestanding or free standing pet gates for dogs, and freestanding fences for your pets, is a great way to keep your dogs away from specific areas that aren't too wide.
-This is the most universal type of barriers for dogs, and it's mobile.
+Freestanding or free-standing pet gates for dogs, and freestanding fences for your pets, is a great way to keep your dogs away from specific areas that aren't too wide.
+This is the most universal type of barrier for dogs, and it's mobile.
 Most often, dog owners will use freestanding gates to barricade rooms, hallways, stairs.
 Some freestanding gates can even turn into playpens, that way providing you with more than just a barrier.

 An example of that type of gate would be the awesome 6-panel Richell ones.